benjarison/eval-metrics/README.md

 ## Design

-The goal of this library is to serve as a very lightweight and intuitive collection of functions for computing evaluation metrics, with an emphasis on efficiency and explicitly defined behavior.
-Classification metrics like accuracy, precision, recall, and f1 can all be computed (cheaply) from an instantiated `BinaryConfusionMatrix` or `MultiConfusionMatrix`.
-The distinction between binary and multi-class classification is made explicit to underscore the fact that these metrics are naturally formulated for the binary case, and that some require additional assumptions (namely averaging methods) in the multi-class case. `Result`s are used as return types for all metrics, reflecting the fact that evaluation metrics can fail to be defined for any number of reasons.
+The goal of this library is to serve as a lightweight and intuitive collection of functions for computing evaluation metrics commonly used in machine learning.
+Metrics are broken out into two modules, one for classification and one for regression.
+For classification, metrics like accuracy, precision, recall, and f1 can all be computed (cheaply) from an instantiated `BinaryConfusionMatrix` or `MultiConfusionMatrix`.
+The distinction between binary and multi-class classification is made explicit to underscore the fact that these metrics are naturally formulated for the binary case, and that some require additional assumptions (namely averaging methods) in the multi-class case. `Result`s are used as return types for all metrics, reflecting the fact that evaluation metrics can fail to be defined for a variety of reasons.
 If a metric is not well defined, then an `Err` type will be returned.
-Note that this is inherently more conservative than some other libraries which may impute values of zero in cases of undefined metrics.
+Note that this is inherently more conservative than some other libraries which may impute default values in certain cases where a metric is undefined.

 ## Supported Metrics